renich/lyrics/en/the_taquero_blues.rst

     And, those who feel it, give 'em head, me, tongue and breast for later.

-This is kind of hard to translate to english.
-First of all, taqueros are know for being very good at "albures":
-//en.wikipedia.org/wiki/Albur which, according to wikipedia's definition of "Double entendre" is pretty much the same thing: https://en.wikipedia.org/wiki/Double_entendre.
+This is kind of hard to translate to English.
+First of all, taqueros are know for being very good at "albures": https://en.wikipedia.org/wiki/Albur which, according to wikipedia's definition of "Double entendre" is pretty much the same thing: https://en.wikipedia.org/wiki/Double_entendre.

 I've included both links because I think the latter is more accurate, yet, the former has the sexual thing included.